 (288 pages) by Steve Bechtel and Charlie Manganiello

 Originally published in June 2014, Steve Bechtel’s Strength: Foundational Training for Rock Climbing is recognized as one of the leading rock climbing strength training books available.
-Steve Bechtel and Charlie Manganiello, a certified personal trainer at Elemental Fitness, have published this new sequel called Unstoppable Force: Strength Training For Climbers.
+Steve Bechtel and Charlie Manganiello, a certified personal trainer at Elemental Fitness, have published this new sequel called Unstoppable Force: Strength Training For Climbers (see on Amazon).
 Acknowledging that climbing is a skill sport, Bechtel and Manganiello are quick to assert that strength is a major limiting factor in climbing.
 Developing higher strength allows climbers to perform moves that were previously inaccessible, while also helping climbers to better utilize the endurance they’ve built up over time.

 If you are focused on improving your climbing strength this season, then this is the book for you!